-The Fund enters into the interest rate swap and collar agreements to convert certain future variable interest rate borrowings to fixed interest rates.
-The derivatives are entered into with the objective of hedging the risk of adverse interest rate fluctuations.
+The Fund entered into various interest rate derivative agreements to convert certain future variable interest rate borrowings to fixed interest rates.
+The derivatives were entered into with the objective of hedging the risk of adverse interest rate fluctuations.
 While the Fund has determined that these arrangements are economically effective, they have not satisfied the documentation, designation and effectiveness tests required by accounting standards.
 As a result, they do not qualify for hedge accounting and gains or losses arising from changes in fair value are recognised immediately in profit or loss.
 The derivative financial instruments are not offset in the balance sheet unless the Fund has both the legal right and intention to offset.
 A derivative financial instrument is presented as a non-current asset or a non-current liability if the remaining maturity of the instrument is more than 12 months and it is not expected to be realised or settled within 12 months.